Al-Jumhuryah

-Al-Jumhuriya (Arabic: الجمهورية The Republic) is a leading newspaper in the Republic of Yemen based in Taiz.
+Al-Jumhuriya (Arabic: الجمهورية The Republic) is a leading newspaper in Yemen based in Taiz.
 The newspaper was founded in 1962, and has a pro-government stance.

 The paper was founded by the Yemen Arab Republic government entity the Saba General Organization for Press alongside Al-Thawra newspaper.

 The newspaper was closed for four years due to the onset of the 2015 Yemen Civil War which led to a partial destruction of its headquarters and the looting of its equipment.
 The newspaper reopened in October 2018 and has a pro-Hadi government stance.